+I have brought you an ultimate Koyasan Japan Guide.
 Koyasan, or Mount Koya, was my favorite off the beaten path destination in Japan.
-In fact it might be the favorite place I went in the whole country!
+In fact, it might be the favorite place I went in the whole country!
 After road tripping from Matsue to Izumo, Iwami Ginzan to Onomichi we were finally at our last stop, Wakayama.
-Wakayama prefecture is on the southern central edge of Japan’s main island, Honshu.
+Wakayama prefecture is on the south central edge of Japan’s main island, Honshu.
 The main reason for stopping in Wakayama was to take a day trip to Koyasan and discover the marvels that put it on UNESCO’s list of sacred sites and pilgrimage routes.
+Stay tuned, this Koyasan Japan Guide is going to help you to get an amazing experience for your next trip to Japan.

 Shingon translates to “True Words” in Chinese and “Mantra” in Sanskrit